drug-design/course/docs/chapters/structure-activity-relationships.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_OH_replace2_f2.png){: loading=lazy }
 #### Testing H-Bond Acceptor Capability of the Hydroxyl

-It is difficult to simply test whether a hydroxyl group is involved as an acceptor of hydrogen bonds: no simple alterations can be envisaged that would disrupt the existing hydrogen bond (both the methoxy and the C=O analogs can still have their oxygen atom involved as a hydrogen bond acceptor).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-acceptor-capability-hydroxyl-b6b7c3fd'><i class='fa fa-play' aria-hidden='true'></i></button>It is difficult to simply test whether a hydroxyl group is involved as an acceptor of hydrogen bonds: no simple alterations can be envisaged that would disrupt the existing hydrogen bond (both the methoxy and the C=O analogs can still have their oxygen atom involved as a hydrogen bond acceptor).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold